-The return of Title IV funds, VA Education Benefits, and the tuition reduction will be calculated based on the student's last day of attendance.
+The return of Title IV funds, VA Education, and Military Tuition Assistance (TA) benefits, and the tuition reduction will be calculated based on the student's last day of attendance.
 Refunds minus a \$75 administrative fee will be made within 45 days of when the withdrawal date (last day of attendance) is determined.

-The following refund policy from NAU applies to all students in all academic programs and all student categories at all campuses except as modified by separate agreement.
+The following refund policy from NAU applies to all students in all academic programs and all student categories except as modified by separate agreement.